geoparse/geoparse/README.md

 * **gindex**: The [gindex](https://github.com/geoparse/geoparse/blob/main/geoparse/gindex.py) module stands for Geospatial Index and specializes in spatial indexing systems.
 It converts geographic coordinates and geometries into spatial index representations and vice versa, utilizing popular encoding systems like Geohash, H3, and S2.
 It also accelerates computations through parallel processing, making it useful for efficient spatial queries and handling large datasets.

-* **osm**: The [osm](https://github.com/geoparse/geoparse/blob/main/geoparse/osm.py) module offers tools to work with OpenStreetMap (OSM) data and routing engines built on top of OSM.
+* **osmtools**: The [osmtools](https://github.com/geoparse/geoparse/blob/main/geoparse/osmtools.py) stands for OpenStreetMap Tools and offers tools to work with OpenStreetMap (OSM) data and routing engines built on top of OSM.
 It allows users to retrieve OSM way geometries (either polygons or lines), decode encoded polyline strings (such as those used by Valhalla and similar services), and perform map matching of GPS coordinates to road networks.
 This module is essential for extracting, analyzing, and visualizing OSM data as well as processing GPS traces with routing services.

 ---